GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-client-token).

-A working example can be found at sample project: See method `getPath` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).
+A working example can be found at sample project: See method `getPAT` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).
 There, for simplicity a new PAT is requested every time an operation is called (the expiration time is not being used).

 #### Register Site

 !!!
+Note:
-Note: You can obviate this operation if already using [Setup Client](#setup-client)
+    You can obviate this operation if already used [Setup Client](#setup-client)

 Think of this operation as a means to introduce your website (app) to oxd.
 It returns an identifier that must be passed when calling any of API operations (except for the two listed above).
 This is the so-called "**oxd_id**".

 This operation will attempt to register a new OpenID Client at your OP.
-Recall that if your OP does not support dynamic registration (e.g. Google), you have to obtain a **client_id** and a **client_secret** yourself and supply those as parameters of this operation.
+Remember that if your OP does not support dynamic registration (e.g. Google), you have to obtain a **client_id** and a **client_secret** yourself and supply those as parameters of this operation.
 This will make oxd skip the client registration.

 To learn about the parameters supported by this operation check the [API page](https://gluu.org/docs/oxd/api/#setup-client) and the "Client Metadata" section of [OpenID Connect Dynamic Client Registration 1.0](http://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata).
 Worth to mention is the `authorization_redirect_uri`, a URL where the OP will redirect the user's browser after successful authentication.

 A working example can be found at sample project: See method `doRegistrationSocket` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).